Feburary 4, 2012 Topics: What temperature for the furnace when leaving f...

 One of our callers had one missing roof shingle.
 How to replace it?

 Slide a new shingle into place.
 Nail it as was the original shingle.
 Add a few dabs of roofing cement under the lower edge of the new shingle to get it to stick to the shingle below.
-The sun should activate the adhesive on the replacement shingle to stick to the one above.
+Be careful, there is almost too much adhesive in this photo as you do not want it to squeeze out where it will make a black spot on a light coloured shingle.
+See Weather restrictions on using roofing cement.
+The sun should activate the adhesive on that is built into the replacement shingle to stick to the tabs on the shingle higher up.

 Be very careful as all the surrounding shingles may be brittle.
 Don't expect a perfect colour match, but time and sunshine will even that out a bit.